 - A walk through the Grüneburgpark

-To get around Frankfurt on a budget level, it is recommended to buy the Frankfurt Card.
+To get around Frankfurt on a budget level, you can use the Frankfurt Card.
 For a small amount of money, the card not only covers the city’s transportation cost but also includes discounts on sightseeing tours, shopping, museums, restaurants, and more.

 Learn and play in the water park (Wasserpark)

 With only 3.7 hectares, the Wasserpark is one of the smallest parks in Frankfurt.
-A modern water trail is installed to present the water source of Frankfurt.
+A modern water trail presents the water source of Frankfurt.
 Visitors can get water up and running by driving a small mill-wheel, creating a vortex, or refreshing themselves at a drinking fountain.
 Visitors can also learn how water purification works through various stages.

 In 1871, the first German long-distance water pipeline was constructed and ended in the park area.
-The central element is the pump building built in 1901.
-Another interest is the obelisk which was also built in 1901.
+The pump building constructed in 1901 is the main element.
+The obelisk built in 1901 is also an interesting site.
 And, the oldest and also the largest elevated tank in neo-renaissance style was built in 1873.

 Because no bicycle is allowed in the park, it is a relaxing and pleasant place to spend a few hours with kids.